A bit about me and what I spend my time doing…

 My undergrad years were spent on digital media and graphic design.
-My grad years were spent on digital media and communications, with a special focus on gamification, user interfaces, human networks, and emerging technology.
+My grad years were spent on digital communications, with a special focus on gamification, augmented reality, user interfaces, multichannel marketing, human networks, and emerging technology.

 I currently telecommute full-time for the Center for Women & Enterprise out of our Burlington, VT office.
 When it comes to those “many jobs” I mentioned, I founded a community-based coworking and entrepreneurship center called The Space On Main; work part-time for CampusCE, an education management software company in Seattle; take on web design projects through Convoy Digital; and otherwise fill my time with volunteering or various consulting requests.

 I have gotten increasingly better at taking lots of personal time away from the computer.
 I fill up that time with swimming, paddleboarding, hiking, cross country skiing, fat tire ebiking, photography, cooking, attending live music and arts, traveling, gaming (tabletop and video), and connecting with people.
 I am a huge proponent of biohacking, intermittent fasting, low carb/high fat consumption, autoimmune protocol, and Wim Hof Method.

 My previously mentioned small town upbringing instilled in me a pretty strong sense of community.
 I am involved in many town, regional, and state boards and committees focusing on local/social opportunities, economic/community development, the arts, innovation, and entrepreneurship.
 I am a member of Cohase Rotary eClub, District #7850, Rotary International.